fix8mt/conjure_enum/README.md

 Where invocable is void, call user supplied "not found" invocable.
 The first parameter of your invocable must accept an enum value (passed by `dispatch`).
 Optionally provide any additional parameters.
 Works with lambdas, member functions, functions etc.
-To user member functions, use `std::bind` to bind the this pointer and any parameter placeholders.
-If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

 There are two versions of `dispatch` - the first takes an enum value, a 'not found' value, and a `std::array` of `std::tuple` of enum and invocable.
 The second version takes an enum value, and a `std::array` of `std::tuple` of enum and invocable.
 The last element of the array is called if the enum is not found.
 This version is intended for use with `void` return invocables.
+The second version of each of the above is intended to be used when using a member function - the _second_ parameter passed by your call must be the `this` pointer of the object.
+You can also use `std::bind` to bind the this pointer and any parameter placeholders when declaring your array.
+If you wish to pass a `reference` parameter, you must wrap it in `std::ref`.

 If you wish to provide a `constexpr` array, you will need to use a simple function prototype, since `std::function` is not constexpr (see unit tests for examples).
 > [!TIP]